bhaskar-kamble/udacity-project-clean-code-principles/README.md

 **Output folders:**

-* logs: folder where churn_library.log produced by churn\_script_logging_and_tests.py is saved.
+* *logs*: folder where churn_library.log produced by churn\_script_logging_and_tests.py is saved.
-* models: folder where the final models trained in churn\_library.py are saved.
+* *models*: folder where the final models trained in churn\_library.py are saved.
-* images: folder where exploratory data analysis, and classification reports and ROC curves are saved.
+* *images*: folder where exploratory data analysis, and classification reports and ROC curves are saved.
 Contains two subfolders eda and results.

 The project was executed on Python version 3.10.12, although other versions should also work.